 Formulas are objects that are computed at runtime, which enable you to manipulate field data by performing calculations on it.
 They control the data to display, and can even create new data that is not directly available from the database.
-This topic introduces the levels and syntax of the Logi Report formulas, as well as how you can create formulas in a catalog, apply user-defined functions (UDF), and use formulas to control report object properties.
+This topic introduces the levels and syntax of the Logi Report formulas, and how you can create formulas in a catalog, apply user-defined functions (UDF), and use formulas to control report object properties.

 - Calculating information you cannot directly obtain from database data fields